 This course is a blend of activities centering around the laboratory, lectures, and discussions.
-The following units are covered during the year: cell structure and function, genetics, natural selection and life history.
+The following units are covered during the year: cell structure, cell energy, cell reproduction, genetics, DNA, and natural selection.
 This course is accepted by colleges and universities to fulfill admission requirements.
 Students interested in health careers are encouraged to take this class.